Plantar Fasciitis

 • Have a history of bleeding disorders.

-• Are taking aspirin or any medication that prevents your blood from clotting.
+• Are taking aspirin or any medicine that prevents your blood from clotting.

-If these treatments don’t help, talk with your healthcare provider.
+If these treatments do not help, talk with your healthcare provider.
 They may suggest other treatments, such as corticosteroid injections (shots) or surgery.

-Here are some ways you can relieve your plantar fasciitis pain yourself:
+Here are some ways you can ease your plantar fasciitis pain:

 • Place an ice pack wrapped in a towel on your heels.
 This will help reduce swelling and discomfort.
-Do this 4 to 6 times a day for 10 minutes.
+Repeat up to 4 to 6 times every day for 10 minutes.

 • Wear shoes that support your feet.
 Avoid wearing open-back shoes, sandals, high heels, flip flops, and walking barefoot.